 ** COVID-19 Public Health Emergency Update **

 For the health, safety, and well-being of my clients, I am only offering video and phone sessions at this time.
-I likely will not be offering in-person services again until late Fall or early Winter.
+I will offer in-person services again when when the mask mandate for healthcare workers is lifted.